thegreystone/java-svc/attach/README.md

 * Load a JVMTI agent (-agentlib/-agentpath)
 * Get the system properties
 * Start the local management agent

+Also, if we're being nasty little hobbitses (and downcasting to HotSpotVirtualMachine):
+* Run arbitrary Diagnostic Commands (jcmd)
+* Perform heap dumps
-* Start the management agent
+* Start the JMX over RMI management agent

 To run an example on JDK 9+ simply run one of the launchers, for example: